 Something That Lights Up

-If you want a more traditional cat sympathy gift like a set of wind chimes with a twist, a solar powered set of wind chimes is a thoughtful gift.
+If you want a more traditional cat sympathy gift like a set of wind chimes with a twist, a solar powered set of wind chimes or a memorial cat statue are thoughtful gifts.
 These create a pleasant sound as the wind blows through them and will light up at night.

 Books And Journals